Nialljb/xnat2bids/README.md

 ## Steps
 1. Run xnat downloader script to pull project data into the imaging directory.
-2. Download indexing files via XDC into /raw/indexFiles/*
+2. Download indexing files via XDC into /data/indexFiles/*
-2. bids_1_preproc - unzip and label correctly at project level in raw directory.
+3. bids_1_preproc - unzip and label correctly at project level in raw directory.
-3. bids_2_proc - arrange in bids format in combined sourcedirectory.
+4. bids_2_proc - arrange in bids format in combined sourcedirectory.

-* Requires an indexing file in order to match CIF numbers, scan sessisons etc. I have added these to an indexFiles directory for a number of compleated projects.
+*Requires an indexing file in order to match CIF numbers, scan sessisons etc. I have added these to an indexFiles directory for a number of compleated projects.
 This can be updated through xnat data client (XDC) with new data.
 However this will need to be set up locally and can be a bit of a pain.
 Alternativly it may be possible to to manually download this from the xnat site.
 Feel free to check with me about this.

 #### Structure